maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/28-napa-county-clerk/all-elections/en/ways-to-vote/vote-early-in-person.md

 **-OR-**

-**Go to a Voting Assistance Center!** These are places where voters can receive a ballot/ be re-issued a vote-by-mail ballot, obtain an envelope, or drop off their voted ballot.
+**Go to a Voting Assistance Center!** These are places where voters can receive a ballot/ be re-issued a vote-by-mail ballot, obtain an envelope, or drop of their voted ballot.

   **Voting Assistance Center Hours:**
   **Saturday, June 4 and Sunday, June 5** from 8:30 AM to 4:30 PM